lunne/reflect/README.md

 Was there something that made it difficult to achieve what you planned to do?
 Previously, you’ve described the following goal to improve or maintain good work habits:
     - Finnish one code review before lunch
     - Focus on work and silence any social media (facebook,youtube,messenger) notifications
-    - Medidate for 10 minutes
+    - Meditate for 10 minutes

 ---
 Did you actively try to achieve the goal?